IanMercer/pi-sniffer/README.md

 Given delays in MQTT transmit, receive and re-transmit to the receiving application it's a good idea to use the timestamp passed in the packet.
 Make sure all your Pis are synchronized to the same time.

 # status
 * Recently updated to use the Eclipse PAHO MQTT C library which support SSL and Async code.
-This is the only dependency.
+This is now the only dependency.
 * This is a work in progress and is still changing fairly rapidly.
 * There is a `build.sh` file that builds and runs the code.
+* There is a `log.sh` file that tails the log while it's running.
-* The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.
+* The MQTT topic prefix, server IP (or FQDN) and port are configurable.
-* Environment variables are used to configure the RSSI to distance conversion parameters for indoor/outdoor settings.
+* Environment variables are also used to configure the RSSI to distance conversion parameters for indoor/outdoor settings.
-* Multiple instances communicate over UDP on port 7779
+* Multiple instances communicate over UDP on port 7779 (also configurable).
-* An optional additional port can be supplied and the total person count (adjusted) is sent to that port
+* The total number of people present x 10.0 x a configurable scale factor is sent over UDP 7778 (also configurable).
+(It's actually the expectation of the probability curve for the number of people present so after a period of inactivity it goes down to zero following a curve.)
 * A separate ESP8266 project is available that listens to the port and displays a crowd warning indication

 # plans